eduardbme/gonfig/README.md

 `schema/index.json` is the entry point of schema.

+Only `draft-04` is supported.
+Under the hood [validate-json](https://github.com/cesanta/validate-json) is used for schema validation.

 Example
 ---------------
-See the example folder for, well, examples.
+See the example folder.